fukangwei/New_Blog_MarkDown/Python语法/imutils模块.md

 cv2.imshow("Skeleton", skeleton)
 ```

-Displaying with Matplotlib
+### Displaying with Matplotlib

-    In the Python bindings of OpenCV, images are represented as NumPy arrays in BGR order.
-This works fine when using the cv2.imshow function.
-However, if you intend on using Matplotlib, the plt.imshow function assumes the image is in RGB order.
-A simple call to cv2.cvtColor will resolve this problem, or you can use the opencv2matplotlib convenience function.
+&emsp;&emsp;In the `Python` bindings of `OpenCV`, images are represented as `NumPy` arrays in `BGR` order.
+This works fine when using the `cv2.imshow` function.
+However, if you intend on using `Matplotlib`, the `plt.imshow` function assumes the image is in `RGB` order.
+A simple call to `cv2.cvtColor` will resolve this problem, or you can use the `opencv2matplotlib` convenience function.

 ``` python
 # INCORRECT: show the image without converting color spaces